IBM/IBM-QRadar-Universal-Cloud-REST-API/Community Developed/BeyondTrust/PM Cloud/README.md

 ### Install Extension Package

-The extension package is currently available via the downloads section of the BeyondTrust Support portal.
-Once you have acquired the package, to install the extension:
+The extension package is available via the IBM Security App Exchange:
-1. Authenticate to your QRadar instance as an administrator
+1. Go to the App Exchange at: https://exchange.xforce.ibmcloud.com/hub
+2. Search for **BeyondTrust**; select and then download the app for PM Cloud then download
-2. Navigate to **Admin > System Configuration > Extensions Management**
+3. Navigate to **Admin > System Configuration > Extensions Management**
-3. In the Extensions Management window, click the **Add** button to begin the process of adding a new extension
+4. In the Extensions Management window, click the **Add** button to begin the process of adding a new extension
-4. Browse to and select the ZIP archive containing the extension and click **Add** to begin installation
+5. Browse to and select the extension file downloaded from the App Exchange and click **Add** to begin installation
-5. Proceed through the subsequent dialogs to complete the installation process
+6. Proceed through the subsequent dialogs to complete the installation process

 ### Download and Configure Workflows

 After the extension is installed, the other primary component of the integration is the pair of workflow definitions and parameters.
 The two definitions files provide the logic to make the PM Cloud API calls to retrieve event data while the parameters files provide the necessary configuration for those workflows.

-These files are all published to IBM's Universal Cloud REST API connector library, available here:  [https://github.com/IBM/IBM-QRadar-Universal-Cloud-REST-API/tree/master/Community%20Developed/BeyondTrust](https://github.com/IBM/IBM-QRadar-Universal-Cloud-REST-API/tree/master/Community%20Developed/BeyondTrust)
+These files are all published to IBM's Universal Cloud REST API connector library, available here:  [https://github.com/IBM/IBM-QRadar-Universal-Cloud-REST-API/tree/master/Community%20Developed/BeyondTrust/PM%20Cloud](https://github.com/IBM/IBM-QRadar-Universal-Cloud-REST-API/tree/master/Community%20Developed/BeyondTrust/PM%20Cloud)
 1. From the link above, download all 4 XML files.
 These should include:
     - BeyondTrust-PMCloud-ActivityAudits-Workflow.xml
     - BeyondTrust-PMCloud-ActivityAudits-Workflow-Parameter-Values.xml